 The only answer is to wash your once sweetly smelling silks.
 But how do you wash aerial silks or aerial yoga hammocks and slings without affecting their strength, and thus safety, or their vibrant colours?

 Here’s our guide to safely and effectively wash your aerial silks.

-• You should properly inspect your aerial equipment before every use but while you’re preparing to wash your silks it’s a good opportunity to give them an even more thorough check.
+- It would be best if you inspected your aerial equipment before every use, but while you’re preparing to wash your silks, it’s an excellent opportunity to give them an even more thorough check.

 So far, so good.
 Now you need to dry your freshly washed, clean and sweetly smelling silks.

-• Avoid drying your silks outside or in direct sunlight.
-UV rays can also damage the material compromising their strength and making them unsafe to use.
+- Never dry your silks outside or in direct sunlight.
+UV rays can also damage the material.

 - So, dry your silks inside, away from sunlight.

 - If your training space is well ventilated, you could even hang them from a point and let them dry there.
 To speed up drying, you can direct a fan at the bottom of your silks.

 - Make sure your silks are completely dry before using them again.

 So there you have it, a simple, safe and effective way to restore the glamour to your aerial silks or aerial yoga hammock.